ShotaroYatsu/Platfarm/README.md

 Now testing for fetch and merge on commandline

-now testing on sourcetree again
+now editing for testing on sourcetree again